Norma Jean Martine

-Norma Jean Martine is an American singer, originally from Middletown, Orange County, New York, United States, but now based in London, England, who has written songs for artists including Giorgia, Michele Bravi, Lena, Marco Mengoni, Ronan Keating and Ashley Roberts.
+Norma Jean Martine (born April 2, 1990) is an American singer, originally from Middletown, Orange County, New York, United States, but now based in London, England, who has written songs for artists including Giorgia, Michele Bravi, Lena, Marco Mengoni, Ronan Keating and Ashley Roberts.
 She is signed to BMG Chrysalis Music USA, and to Universal Records Germany/Virgin EMI UK.